AI/ML

 These new technologies present a revolutionary step from conventional techniques, providing manufacturers with opportunities to bring their business into the new age, to become more immediate, and to remain relevant in a market that never stays still for long.

-In this article, we will discuss 12 key manufacturing cases of AI that are shaping future breakthroughs in productivity, inventions, and competitiveness.
+According to McKinsey & Company, around 88% of organizations already use AI in at least one business function, though many are still in the early stages of scaling it.
+In this article, we will discuss key manufacturing cases of AI that are shaping future breakthroughs in productivity, inventions, and competitiveness.

 These examples show how AI is being employed successfully in a range of ways to improve efficiency, product development, and the re-establishment of its existence in the supply chain and smart factory practices.